switchfootsid/Practical-Tensorflow/distributed-training.md

 - Workers calculate gradients during training, they are typically placed on a GPU .
 - Parameter servers only need to aggregate gradients and broadcast updates, so they are typically placed on CPUs, not GPUs.
 - GPU have a slow I/O (possibly due to DMA?), much faster for CPU .

+Note: As someone who focuses on developing new architectures, I must warn you that managing parameters-workers in Tensorflow code is a little messy.
+The requires the developer to write a lot of control statements.
+I highly recommend using **Google Cloud Machine Learning Engine.** Via the high-level **TF Esimtators API**, distributed training is a breeeze on CMLE and requires **no code changes**.

 ```
 parameter_servers = ["localhost:2222"]